Our Story

 Numerous challenges were faced.

 In the following years the post war recession brought difficult conditions.
 With the shipyards less busy men would queue for any limited work they could get, and in some cases, this was for only one or two hours in a day.
-Notably, at one point during the early 1930's at the height of the Great Depression, managerial staff took no salary in order to pay for materials.

 As had similarly been the case years before, despite employing over 400 extra labourers during the war period the company was not permitted to claim any profits and then suffered in the post war recession.